4 Reasons Personal Branding on Social Media Is Crucial for Job Hunters

 According to recent hiring studies, as many as 60 percent of employers regularly use social media to research candidates when filling marketing and communications jobs in DC.
-This means it is more important than ever to make sure your personal brand is well represented on these sites to help you stand out from the competition.
+This means it is more important than ever to make sure you represent your personal brand well represented on these sites to help you stand out from the competition.

 Here’s why personal branding will continue to grow in importance in 2018 and beyond for marketing professionals: